 I had to get back to authenticity, back to myself and become whole again.

 I swore off men and became open to the idea that maybe women could love and respect me more than men.
 A friend suggested I make a list for the Universe to know what I wanted in a man.

 I made lists of the things I loved about each of my lovers.
 Some had one thing on their list, others had many.
 This group of lists became my order to the Universe.

 And then I let go.

 A beautiful man walked into my life one day after yoga.
 It was one of those movie meet cutes that had to go down in the books as the most ridiculously silly experience when meeting a lover.

 As usual, I was pulled into an affair, but this time without sex, because it felt different.
 I wanted to see what happened if I didn’t engage on that level.
 But I allowed myself to fall in love—with or without him.

 It was a very short affair.
 Ending one night when I proclaimed that I wanted somebody to love and he was unwilling to be that person.

 I walked out the door and never looked back.

-Days later, while still in love, but not yearning for the return, there was a hug with a man that I had been working with for a couple years.
+Days later, while still in love with a man that didn’t want me, but not yearning for the return, there was a hug with a man that I had been working with for a couple years.